A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Continual Lenient Dependency

-\textbf{Step 3.} Consider latent learning: a system can undergo plastic changes that do not immediately manifest in behavior.
-Let $o$ and $o'$ be observations from two systems (or the same system at different times) with identical behavioral outputs but different plasticity states.
+\textbf{Step 2.} Consider latent learning: a system can undergo plastic changes that do not immediately manifest in behavior.
+Let $o$ and $o'$ be observations from two systems with identical behavioral outputs (a static substitution) but different plasticity states.